crossbario/txaio-etcd/README.rst

 No etcd admin API support
 .........................

-etcd has a number of administrative procedures as part of the API like list, add, remove etc cluster members and other things.
+etcd has a large number of administrative procedures as part of the API like list, add, remove etc cluster members and other things.

-These API parts of etcd are currently not exposed in txaioetcd - and I am not completely convinced it would be a big use case or even desirable from a security perspective, as it exposes sensitive API at the app level.
+These API parts of etcd are currently not exposed in txaioetcd - and I am not completely convinced it would necessary given there is `etcdctl` or even desirable from a security perspective, as it exposes sensitive API at the app level.

 But yes, it is missing completely.